JANZZon! The unique, multilingual and most comprehensive job and skills ontology. Worldwide.

 Benefits of and reasons for using JANZZon! as a cloud solution.

 In almost all cases, the facts thus invariably argue in favor of a solution such as our job and skills ontology JANZZon!
 JANZZon! provides you with a secure, sustainable and cost-efficient cloud solution that nevertheless allows you to use almost all options for the desired applications and areas of use.
 You also benefit from the wisdom of crowds: from the many other users of JANZZon! in different languages, sectors and specialist areas as well as from the ongoing enhancements and updates they make.
-Additionally, the use of a unique combination of the Mechanical Turk method and current machine-learning approaches enables us to continually enrich our ontology with updates and upgrades.
+Additionally, the use of a unique combination of the Mechanical Turk method and current machine-learning approaches enables us to continually enrich our job and skills ontology with updates and upgrades.
 All this without having to make available the, in most cases, extensive resources yourself and within the framework of clearly structured price plans tailored to the volume and scope of your usage.

 Below you can find typical application examples of our SaaS solution JANZZon!
 Of course, other functions and applications that have not yet been implemented are possible.
 We would be happy to check new ideas and areas of use with you.